My Tips For Coping With Flying Guilt In An Eco-Conscious World

 If you also feel guilty for flying, why not think about giving back in some other way?
 Choose an environmental cause or charity and make a one-off or regular donation.
-It won’t offset those carbon emissions but it will at least mean that you are still helping the planet.
+It won’t make those carbon emissions vanish but it will at least mean that you are still helping the planet.
 At the start of this year the boys chose an animal to adopt from WWF and we make a monthly donation to each of them.
 You could also look at websites like Offset Earth as another option.

 Leave the Car Behind